CocoaPods/CocoaPodsExampleLibrary/README.md

 CocoaPods Example Library
 ================

 It can be a bit confusing figuring out the perfect way to set up your library for Cocoapods.
-We recommend you:
+We recommend that you:

 1. Create the library in the root of your project like normal.
 2. Create an Xcode project that uses your library and can provide tests.